By Ekemelu Nnoli

 directly and below the RRP, then it would be jeopardising the businesses of its

-distributors/retailers and risks putting them out of business, which actually
+distributors/retailers and risking putting them out of business, which actually

 would not be in their best interest and would defeat the whole essence of